What is Wilms tumor?

 The kidneys are 2 bean-shaped organs that are attached to the back wall of the abdomen (see picture).
 Each kidney is about the size of a fist.
 One kidney is just to the left and the other just to the right of the backbone.
 The lower rib cage protects the kidneys.

-The kidneys’ main job is to filter the blood and rid the body of excess water, salt, and waste products.
-The filtered products and extra water are changed into urine.
+The main job of the kidneys is filtering blood coming in from the renal arteries to rid the body of excess water, salt, and waste products.
+These substances become urine.
 Urine leaves the kidneys through long, slender tubes called ureters that connect to the bladder.
 Urine flows down the ureters into the bladder, and is stored there until the person urinates.

 The kidneys also have other jobs: